mampfes/hacs_waste_collection_schedule/doc/source/static.md

 **EXCLUDES**
 *(list) (optional)*

-A list of dates in format "YYYY-MM-DD" which should be excluded from the recurrence.
+A list of dates in format `YYYY-MM-DD` which should be excluded from the recurrence.

 **WEEKDAYS**
 *(weekday | dictionary of weekday and occurrence) (optional)*

 Used to define the weekday for weekly or monthly frequencies.
 A weekday is specified by the following weekday constants: `MO, TU, WE, TH, FR, SA, SU`.

-`WEEKDAYS` can be specified in one of the following formats:
+`weekdays` can be specified in one of the following formats:

 1. Single Weekday: